- What are the Pros & Cons of Artificial Grass?

 The benefits of artificial turf in terms of improving playground safety are significant and add an added layer of peace of mind when your kids are playing outdoors.

 - Injury prevention and mitigation caused by falls

 - Mud and Dirt free!
 Leaving your kids much cleaner than a traditional lawn

-- Antimicrobial fibers/backing prevent the buildup of harmful bacteria
+- Microbe-Safe™ Antimicrobial backing prevents the buildup of harmful bacteria

 Dogs & Pets

 As a pet owner, you want to ensure that you are providing your four-legged friends with a safe and comfortable dog-friendly backyard for play and leisure.

 Artificial grass benefits dogs and pet owners in a variety of ways.

 - 100% Permeable turf backing options allow for urine to flow through with no barriers to reach the soil for optimal drainage